vivarium-collective/vivarium-core/doc/getting_started.rst

     $ git clone https://github.com/vivarium-collective/vivarium-template.git

 This will create a ``vivarium-template`` folder inside ``vivarium_work``.
-All the code for Vivarium Core is inside this ``vivarium-template`` folder.
+All the code for your model will be inside this ``vivarium-template`` folder.

 Repository Structure
 --------------------